volusion/element/content/how-to/communicate-between-blocks.md

 `utils.pubSub.subscribe()` takes two arguments:

 1. A topic name (string), which can be any value that a sender block is publishing.
-2. A handler function.
-The message will be passed to the handler function.
+2. A handler function—the message will be passed to the handler function.

 ### Implement Your Handler Function for the Subscription